Apple’s huge App Store makeover arrives today in iOS 11

 The App Store for iMessage has been improved, too, to be more accessible from your chat session along with your iMessage apps.

-As a consumer of apps myself who has run the App Store beta since shortly after its launch following WWDC, it’s fair to say that Apple has made huge headway here in improving the discoverability of apps by nature of the new, more editorially-driven App Store.
-It feels more friendly, and less utilitarian in its design.
-And the App Store’s editorial voice is already fairly well-trusted thanks to its work over the years in finding the new apps and games that people may like to try.
+As a consumer of apps myself who has run the App Store beta since shortly after its launch following WWDC, it’s fair to say that Apple has made headway here in improving the discoverability of apps by nature of the new, more editorially driven App Store.
+It feels more friendly and less utilitarian in its design.
+And the App Store’s editorial voice is already fairly well-trusted, thanks to its work over the years in finding the new apps and games that people may like to try.

-But the larger question remains: were the old App Store’s problems with app discovery the reason why the majority of people having been downloading apps that often over the past few years, or were other factors coming into play in that decision?
+But the larger question remains: Were the old App Store’s problems with app discovery the reason why the majority of people haven’t been downloading apps all that often over the past few years, or were other factors coming into play in that decision?
 Perhaps people today are largely satisfied with the numerous and essential apps they already have?

 Only after the new App Store has reached a majority of consumers through the iOS 11 update will these answers be known.
 And that begins today.